-- 82. In connection with the adoption of GASB Statement No. 87, Leases (GASB 87), we represent the following: - a.
-We have identified a complete population of potential leases as of the implementation date. - b.
-We have reviewed all significant contracts to identify lease and nonlease components as of the earliest date of adoption.
-Allocation of contract prices between lease and nonlease components are based upon standalone prices or other reasonable factors. - c.
-Measurements of the lease assets and liabilities are based upon facts and circumstances that existed at the beginning of the period of implementation. - d.
-The estimates related to any options to extend or terminate the lease terms within the measurement of lease assets and liabilities agree to management's plans for the leases. - e.
-The discount rates for each lease are based upon what would be obtained by the entity for similar loans as an incremental rate.
+- 84. In connection with the adoption of GASB Statement No. 96, Subscription-Based Information Technology Arrangements (GASB 96), we represent the following: - a.
+We have identified a complete population of potential subscription-based information technology arrangements (SBITAs) as of the implementation date. - b.
+We have reviewed all significant contracts to identify subscription and nonsubscription components as of the earliest date of adoption.
+Allocation of costs between subscription and nonsubscription components are based upon standalone prices or other reasonable factors.

+c.
+We have adequate controls in place to prevent and/or detect errors in subscription assets and liabilities on a recurring basis.